-The latter possibility leaves the identity of the West-Semitic god, to whom this mythologem could have been associated in Mari, unknown, since his name was written through the Sumerian logogram DUMU.ZI.
-Jean-Marie Durand proposed tracing this unrecognized god by examining the Amorite personal names bearing the components Yamūt- (to die) and Yašūb- (to return) in Mari.
-As such, he follows scholars like Albrecht Goetze, who suggest interpreting the Amorite eponym name Yamūt-Bāl “Baal died,” and the personal name Yašūb-Dagan “Dagan returned,” as referring “to the myth of the dying and resurrected god as it is familiar to us from the Ras Shamra epic.”
-To date, however, the component Bālum (in all forms) in the Mari onomasticon is commonly interpreted as an epithet, “The Lord,” rather than the West-Semitic god Baal.
-This is due to the lack of evidence of Baal’s cult in the texts of Mari, and the use of the component Bālum as a predicate in various personal names.
-Durand therefore suggests seeing Dagan and Addu (rather than Baal)—whose names are conjugating with the Yašūb- component—as the Amorite dying and rising gods behind the logogram DUMU.ZI.
+This possibility leaves unknown the identity of the West Semitic god to whom this mythologem could have been associated in Mari, because his name was written through the Sumerian logogram DUMU.ZI.
+Jean-Marie Durand proposed tracing this unrecognized god by examining Amorite personal names bearing the components Yamūt- (to die) and Yašūb- (to return) in Mari.
+As such, he follows scholars like Albrecht Goetze who suggest interpreting the Amorite eponym name Yamūt-Bāl “Baal died” and the personal name Yašūb-Dagan “Dagan returned” as referring “to the myth of the dying and resurrected god as it is familiar to us from the Ras Shamra epic.”
+To date, however, the component Bālum (in all forms) in the Mari onomasticon is commonly interpreted as an epithet, “The Lord,” rather than the West Semitic god Baal.
+This interpretation is favored because of the lack of evidence of Baal’s cult in the texts of Mari and the use of the component Bālum as a predicate in various personal names.
+Durand therefore suggests seeing Dagan and Addu (rather than Baal)—whose names conjugate with the Yašūb- component—as the Amorite dying and rising god(s) signified by the logogram DUMU.ZI.

 Nevertheless, without further evidence as to the identity of the god(s) to whom the mythologem of the dying and rising god was attributed, the onomasticon alone is not sufficient.
-This is especially true in light of the fact that Dagan and Addu are mentioned by name in the Mariote texts, without implying their dying or resurrecting.
-While one could cautiously assume that the lack of evidence for Baal’s cult in Mari may be the result of writing his name in the Mariote Akkadian texts by the logogram DUMU.ZI, whereas the Amorite onomasticon kept the genuine name of that god, this suggestion has no further supporting evidence either.
+This is especially true given that Dagan and Addu are mentioned by name in the Mariote texts without implying their dying or resurrecting.
+Although one could cautiously assume that the lack of evidence for Baal’s cult in Mari may be the result of writing his name in the Mariote Akkadian texts by the logogram DUMU.ZI, whereas the Amorite onomasticon kept the genuine name of that god, this suggestion has no further supporting evidence.

-We may ask, therefore, to what extent was the dying and rising god mythologem prevalent in texts written in the provenance lands of the Amorites, namely, in the Syro-Levantine region—south and west of Mari—and to which deities was the mythologem related?
-These issues will be discussed in the next two chapters.
+We may ask, therefore, to what extent was the dying and rising god mythologem prevalent in texts written in the provenance lands of the Amorites—namely, in the Syro-Levantine region south and west of Mari—and to which deities was the mythologem related.
+These issues are discussed in the next two chapters.